brightsign/brightsign-npu-gaze-extension/README.md

-# BrgithSign NPU Gaze Extension
+# BrightSign NPU Gaze Extension

 A BrightSign OS (BSOS) Extension for the Gaze Detection demo of the NPU (AI/ML) feature preview.